avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 of which may be low quality.
 As a result, NCBI has made a special database called RefSeq (reference sequence database), which is a subset of the NCBI database.
-The data in RefSeq is manually curated, is high quality sequence data, and is non-redundant (this means that each gene (or splice-form of a gene, in the case of eukaryotes), protein, or genome sequence is only represented once).
+The data in RefSeq is manually curated, is high quality sequence data, and is non-redundant; this means that each gene (or splice-form of a gene, in the case of eukaryotes), protein, or genome sequence is only represented once.

 The data in RefSeq is of much higher quality than the rest of the NCBI Sequence Database.
 However, unfortunately, because of the high level of